 The long-term goal of our research is to elucidate cognitive processes and neural mechanisms underlying adaptive decision making and learning, and heuristics and cognitive biases we have evolved to overcome many challenges we face in naturalistic settings.
-To achieve this goal, we use a combination of computational and experimental approaches and collaborate with experimentalists in different fields (see current collaborators).
+To achieve this goal, we use a combination of computational and experimental approaches (in humans), and collaborate with experimentalists that use other animal models (see current collaborators).

 Currently, we are working on a few interesting topics including: